Aurora-Logo-Black.jpg

 July 3-August 21, 2026

 Indiana-born photographer Robb Hill specializes in documentary and assignment photography.
 He has extensive experience working domestically and abroad for newspapers, magazines, and digital news outlets.
-His series American Flags looks at how the citizens of America use the flag to project personal ideas on a national symbol.
+His series Capture the Flag looks at how the citizens of America use the flag to project personal ideas on a national symbol.
+Sometimes playful and often profound, Capture the Flag considers Americans’ relationship to the flag at a time when fundamental aspects of American democracy are being pushed and pulled across the centerline.
+Learn more . . .

 These Grand Places